sanandak/propbook-code/README.md

 The directories refer to the chapters of the book.
 The `libs` directory has needed libraries (serial port, number formatting, and unit-testing).

-The board configuration refers to a file in `$PROPDIR/propeller-load`, in this case `psu.cfg`.
+The board configuration refers to a file in `$PROPDIR/propeller-load`, in this case `psu.cfg`:

 ```
-> cd ch3
+> cd propbook-code/ch3
-> openspin hello_Demo.spin # compile the spin code to binary
+# compile the spin code to binary
+> openspin hello_Demo.spin
-> propeller-load -L ../libs -b psu -t -r filename.binary # download binary file to board, and run the program, and open a terminal
+# download binary file to board, and run the program, and open a terminal
+> propeller-load -L ../libs -b psu -t -r hello_Demo.binary
 ```

 Be warned, if you use the wrong board specification file (for example a board spec that expects an 80MHz clock) with a board that actually has a, e.g., 100MHz